 Dunawi Creek Community Gardens

 Dunawi Creek Community Garden is located in Bruce Starker Arts Park on SW 45th Place and Country Club Dr. in Southwest Corvallis.
 This 2-acre garden hosts nearly 100 community garden plots, a native plant garden, a shared small-fruit area, and provides four ADA-accessible garden beds.
 Garden amenities include a stocked tool shed, access to wood chips & leaves, city water, a knowledgeable garden manager, and a picnic table.
 The park features a play toy structure, picnic tables, a duck pond, and an amphitheater.
 The Corvallis-Philomath bike path offers easy accessibility as does the Corvallis Transit System bus stop located at the corner of the park.

 Interested in having a garden plot?

 We now have limited plots available.
-Please contact Marin for more information: SAGE@corvallisenvironmentalcenter.org
+Please contact our garden manager for more information: SAGE@corvallisenvironmentalcenter.org

 All gardeners pay a $25 deposit, refundable at the end of the season after completing 6 hours of community service, cleaning up your garden for the winter, and informing the garden manager (more details below).

 All plots are year-round, from January through December 31st.

 400 square foot plot: $110 (+ $25 refundable deposit)